Got a question not found here? Ask away!

 Q: HOW DO I FIND CREW MEMBERS?
 (HOW DO I FIND A TEAM TO WORK WITH?)

-You are welcome to post your needs or availability in our Facebook Group.
-Some producers advertise their need for crew/cast on other social media or on local acting/film community bulletin forums such as Craig's List.
+If you don't have a local network of filmmakers to invite into the project, some producers advertise their need for crew/cast on other social media or on local acting/film community bulletin forums such as Craig's List.
 Teams in remote places sometimes have casting events to recruit a pool of available talent, then they can write the story around available talent.
 Many aspiring crew members are willing to work just for the experience.
 But, note: some communities may be offended by a solicitation for free work.
 It is always better to mention some form of compensation, even if it is only good food to eat.

 Q: HOW MANY PEOPLE CAN BE ON A TEAM?